Members of the society receive a 25% discount on all purchases, join the society.

 Transcripts of 181 tithe awards and apportionments for Worcestershire parishes.
 Contains lists of property owners and tenants; details of field names, their size and details of how the fields were used.
 This CD-ROM provides a huge amount of evidence about the people who lived in mid-nineteenth century Worcestershire and how they managed the land.
 Those tracing their ancestors, researching the history of villages or parishes, investigating field names, seeking information on nineteenth-century farming practice or the social structure of communities will find this a great resource.
 Note: CD-ROM only.

-A Household Account of Edward, duke of York at Hanley Castle, 1409-10, edited by James P. Toomey; and The Visitation Court Book of Hartlebury, 1401-1598, edited by Robert N. Swanson and David Guyatt.
+This volume includes A Household Account of Edward, duke of York at Hanley Castle, 1409-10, edited by James P. Toomey; and The Visitation Court Book of Hartlebury, 1401-1598, edited by Robert N. Swanson and David Guyatt.

 Expertly edited by the late James P. Toomey, the household account of the duke of York provides us with a detailed insight into life at Hanley Castle in the early 15th century.
 We learn what those who lived in the castle ate and drank, how they sourced their foodstuffs and other provisions, and how an upper-class household was run five centuries before 'Downton Abbey'!
 The Hanley Castle account includes a detailed, authoritative Introduction and a comprehensive Index.